carbonplan/sai-downscaling/docs/access-data/whats-available.md

 | Temporal resolution | Daily |
 | Spatial extent | Global |

-In addition to the historical period (`historical`) and the baseline climate scenario (`ssp245`), we downscale two stratospheric aerosol injection scenarios.
+In addition to the historical period (`historical`) and the baseline climate scenario (`ssp245`), we downscale 2 stratospheric aerosol injection scenarios.
 In the scenario `g6_1p5k`, greenhouse gas emissions continue at `ssp245` levels while sulfate aerosols are injected into the stratosphere to hold warming to 1.5 °C. The termination shock scenario (`g6_1p5k_end`) extends `g6_1p5k` ensemble member `002` to 2100, simulating an abrupt end of aerosol injection at the end of 2084.

 | Scenario | Group name | Years | GCMs |
 | --- | --- | --- | --- |